av1paul/LogIngestor/README.md

 - The application will be accessible at `http://localhost:3000`.

 ### Start the Command Line Interface
-- Open a terminal instance in the project directory and then change directory to `cli-script` using
+- Open a terminal session in the project directory and then change directory to `cli-script` using
     ```bash
     cd cli-script
     ```
-- To start the Interface, run the following command to start the Python Script:
+- To start CLI, run the following command to start the Python Script:
     ```bash
     python .\search.py
     ```